mbaltieri/mbaltieri.github.io/docs/writing.md

 // > 8
 ~~~

+An optional caption for a code block
+{:.figcaption}

 Markdown:

     ~~~js
+    // file: "code-block.js"
     // Example can be run directly in your JavaScript console

     // Create a function that takes two arguments and returns the sum of those